zequinha-taveira/RP2350-OATH/README.md

 **A secure, open-source 2FA token fork for RP2350, reverse-engineered for total compatibility with Yubico Authenticator and YubiKey software.**

 > [!NOTE]
-> **What is a Fork?** A fork is a copy of a repository.
-It allows you to freely experiment with changes without affecting the original project.
-This fork specifically focuses on Yubico compatibility.
+> **What is a Fork?** A fork is a **Yubico-compatible copy of the original repository**.
+This term refers to the main open-source software repositories provided by Yubico themselves, as their products are designed to be used with their own and compatible open-source tools.
+This project is aligned with the official open-source standards and tools maintained by **Yubico (under their official GitHub account)**, ensuring that this RP2350 implementation functions as a first-class citizen in the Yubico software ecosystem.

 ---